Xbow System Lectures

 The lower incisors are overly proclined.
 They have been tipped forward, leaving the roots in bone.

-The bicuspid crown relapses forward by tipping, leaving the root apex Class I. The lower incisor relapses back by tipping, leaving it proclined 3 degrees on average.
+The bicuspid crown relapses forward by tipping, leaving the root apex Class I. The lower incisor relapses back by tipping, leaving it proclined 3 degrees on average.a

 The greater the Class II, the greater the side effects from Class II elastics and Class II springs.